-David Kemeny completed his pupillage with 3PB in 2021 and has a particular interest in personal injury, clinical negligence, employment and commercial law.
+David Kemeny completed his pupillage with 3PB in 2021 and is now a member of chambers.
+He has a particular interest in personal injury, clinical negligence, employment and commercial law.
 David is available to take instructions for court representation, advocacy and advisory work.

 David studied modern languages as an undergraduate and then international politics at postgraduate level, before completing the GDL where he excelled at mooting.
 He obtained an Outstanding award on the BPTC, with particularly high marks in Civil Litigation and Civil Advocacy.

 Prior to commencing pupillage, David worked as a paralegal in a London firm specialising in personal injury claims, followed by over a year as a freelance county court advocate conducting infant approval hearings and small claims trials (including credit hire).
 He also volunteered at the Free Representation Unit and the Employment Tribunal Litigant-in-Person Scheme.

 Outside work, David enjoys running, chess and other strategy games, and science fiction.
 In simpler times he also enjoys travelling, scuba diving, and attending live music performances.

 - French (Fluent)